-On one hand, you can prepare this cake ahead of Christmas so the alcohol has time to soak in.
+For starters, you can prepare this cake ahead of Christmas, so the alcohol has time to soak in.

 On the other hand, it will be very hard to resist cutting a slice of this and sneaking a taste ahead of Christmas.

 If you prefer to leave out the alcohol, you definitely can and will still have a delicious cake.

 This is something worth preparing for special occasions because all of the ingredients play an important part in pulling together the holiday flavors.